 Eligibility for ACE Certification is based on different factors depending on which certification level is sought.
-Please note both continuing education and work experience requirements must be met to be eligible to sit for an exam.
+Please note both training and work experience requirements must be met to be eligible to sit for an exam.

 Water-based Fire Protection Inspector Level I